Banoda Eklara

 Banoda Eklara is a village, in Sangrampur tehsil of Buldhana district, Maharashtra State, India.

 Geography

 It is located on MH State Highway 173 connecting Shegaon - Warwat Bakal - Bawanbir and Tunki and joins to MH SH 194 there.

-This is most beautiful place to visit during annual fare of shree khoteswar maharaj in March and April.
+This place is also home to a yearly festival held for the worship of Shree Khoteshwar Maharaj.

 Demographics

 As of 2001 India census, Banoda Eklara had a population of 2903.

 Description

 The town post office Postal Index Number (PIN code) is 444204 and PIN is shared with Bawanbir, Kated Kolad, Ladnapur, Sonala post offices.